 Getting Started Sewing

-Briefly, as this post is almost 2000 words long, to get started you need fabric:
+Briefly, as this post is already quite long, to get started sewing you need fabric:

 - Place fabric under the the presser foot